I get a lot of questions--here are some of the most common ones.

 Do you do graphic design?

-Only for clients with whom I'm already working on another project (for example: if I'm working with you one a web project, I may create some icons to go along with your project).
-I also collaborate frequently with graphic artists, and other specialists who can assist with your project.
-This can be built into your project fee or you can pursue this on your own--it depends on whether or not you'd like me to project manage the graphic elements in addition to your digital project.
+Only for clients with whom I'm already working on another project (for example: if we are working with you one a web project, we may create some icons to go along with your project).
+We also collaborate frequently with graphic artists, and other specialists who can assist with your project.
+This can be built into your project fee or you can pursue this on your own--it depends on whether or not you'd like us to project manage the graphic elements in addition to your digital project.

-I can build graphic design or illustration work from a subcontractor into your project a well.
+I can build graphic design or illustration work from a preferred provider into your project a well.

 Can you help me with ecommerce or learning about selling online?